 They largely began as farm-to-home conversions, but obviously there’s a finite source of old barns available to convert.
 There are also return-on-investment considerations for converting old utilitarian livestock buildings into modern family homes, never mind the challenge of making them healthy and safe to live in.

-Traditionally, barndominiums use a simple rectangular layout, allowing total flexibility for interior floorplans.
+Traditionally, barndominium kits, or the shell kits, use a simple rectangular layout, allowing total flexibility for interior floorplans.
 This flexibility is a big draw, as is the openness.
 High, vaulted ceilings are common, and so are steel-frame buildings.

 Some say these building styles go back to ancient housing needs, especially in places like Northern Europe, with harsh climates and punishing winters.
-It was common for families to need to overwinter their livestock in their homes, to keep them healthy and alive through to spring, since cows and horses were highly prized in their agrarian society.
-There’d often be a stable on the main floor and family living quarters above.
+It was common for families to need to overwinter their livestock in their homes, to keep them healthy and alive through to spring.
+There’d often be a stable on the main floor for valuable livestock and family living quarters above.

 But here in North America, the first documented use of the term “barndominium” appears to have been in 1989, when the New York Times had an article about a Connecticut living compound designed for horse lovers, where 10 homes would share an equestrian complex in the center of the compound.